 Questions pertaining to the animation of Book 2 began to arise after Nickelodeon released the first official clip from the new season.
 Many fans suggested that the animation in Book 2 looked different than the animation in Book 1.
 After watching the clip several times over, I also came to the same conclusion.
 I knew that there had to be an explanation so I began to dig for information.

-I came across an interesting tweet on January 23rd by a man named LeSean Thomas.
-LeSean found some article claiming that Book 2 would release in either March or April so he tweeted it.
-The tweet itself was pretty irrelevant in terms of Book 2′s animation, but the discussion it created was a big lead for me to follow.
+My search started on Twitter; I came across an interesting tweet on January 23rd by a man named LeSean Thomas.
+Thomas found an article claiming that Book 2 would release in either March or April of 2013, so he tweeted it.
+The tweet itself was irrelevant in terms of Book 2’s animation, but the discussion it created was a big lead to follow.

-The tweet was replied to by a follower who asked LeSean if he worked on Book 2′s story boards.
-LeSean replied shortly after explaining that he did not work on Book 2 and added that Season 2 was done by a Japanese animation studio named Studio Pierrot.
+One of LeSean Thomas’ followers replied to the tweet, asking him if he worked on Book 2’s story boards.
+Thomas replied shortly after explaining that he did not work on Book 2 and added that Season 2 was done by a Japanese animation studio named Studio Pierrot.